billkarsh/SpikeGLX/sglhome/docs/Help/NIDriverInstall/NI_driver_installation.md

 This document covers the steps to install the necessary software for an NI chassis, NI remote control module, and an NI acquisition device for non-neural signals.
-We've selected a PXI-6133 module in these example.
+We've selected a PXI-6133 module in these examples.

 >SpikeGLX will work with multifunction IO S-series 61XX, M-series 62XX, X-series 63XX devices, and with digital-only 653X devices.
 Moreover, you